CyberDemon73/Personal-Finance-Tracker-Web-Application/README.md

 We would like to express our gratitude to the following individuals and organizations for their support, contributions, and inspiration:

-- Our team members: Abdelrhman Hatem, Mohamed Hisham, Sharook Khaled, and [Your Name] for their dedication and hard work in developing the Financial Management System.
+- Our team members: Abdelrhman Hatem, Mohamed Hisham, Sharook Khaled for their dedication and hard work in developing the Financial Management System.

-- [Name of Organization/Company] for their valuable insights and feedback during the development process.
+- TELDA inc. for their valuable insights and feedback during the development process.

 - The open-source community for their continuous support and contributions to the project.

-- [Mention any specific individuals or organizations you'd like to thank.]

 We appreciate the collaborative spirit and the community's efforts in making the Financial Management System a success.